Aspiriant LLC Sells 161 Shares of PayPal Holdings, Inc. (NASDAQ:PYPL)

-Aspiriant LLC trimmed its stake in PayPal Holdings, Inc. (NASDAQ:PYPL – Get Rating) by 4.7% during the fourth quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 3,296 shares of the credit services provider’s stock after selling 161 shares during the period.
-Aspiriant LLC’s holdings in PayPal were worth $235,000 at the end of the most recent reporting period.
+Aspiriant LLC lowered its position in PayPal Holdings, Inc. (NASDAQ:PYPL – Get Rating) by 4.7% in the 4th quarter, according to its most recent 13F filing with the SEC.
+The firm owned 3,296 shares of the credit services provider’s stock after selling 161 shares during the period.
+Aspiriant LLC’s holdings in PayPal were worth $235,000 at the end of the most recent quarter.

-A number of other institutional investors have also made changes to their positions in the stock.
-Vanguard Group Inc. increased its position in PayPal by 1.1% in the 3rd quarter.
-Vanguard Group Inc. now owns 95,857,229 shares of the credit services provider’s stock worth $8,250,431,000 after buying an additional 1,028,906 shares during the period.
-State Street Corp increased its position in shares of PayPal by 1.3% during the third quarter.
-State Street Corp now owns 44,690,146 shares of the credit services provider’s stock valued at $3,846,481,000 after purchasing an additional 590,699 shares during the period.
-Fisher Asset Management LLC increased its position in shares of PayPal by 2.0% during the third quarter.
-Fisher Asset Management LLC now owns 17,668,310 shares of the credit services provider’s stock valued at $1,520,711,000 after purchasing an additional 338,368 shares during the period.
-Northern Trust Corp increased its position in shares of PayPal by 1.2% during the first quarter.
-Northern Trust Corp now owns 13,155,190 shares of the credit services provider’s stock valued at $1,521,399,000 after purchasing an additional 162,373 shares during the period.
-Finally, Alliancebernstein L.P. increased its position in shares of PayPal by 29.5% during the third quarter.
-Alliancebernstein L.P. now owns 11,339,290 shares of the credit services provider’s stock valued at $975,973,000 after purchasing an additional 2,581,583 shares during the period.
-72.12% of the stock is owned by institutional investors.
+Other hedge funds also recently bought and sold shares of the company.
+Joseph Group Capital Management bought a new position in PayPal in the 3rd quarter worth $26,000.
+Old North State Trust LLC purchased a new position in shares of PayPal during the third quarter worth approximately $29,000.
+Arlington Partners LLC purchased a new position in shares of PayPal during the fourth quarter worth approximately $27,000.
+TD Capital Management LLC purchased a new position in shares of PayPal during the third quarter worth approximately $35,000.
+Finally, Worth Asset Management LLC boosted its stake in shares of PayPal by 273.9% during the fourth quarter.
+Worth Asset Management LLC now owns 430 shares of the credit services provider’s stock valued at $31,000 after purchasing an additional 315 shares in the last quarter.
+Institutional investors own 72.12% of the company’s stock.

 Analyst Ratings Changes